AvayaExperiencePlatform/chat-sdk-js/README.md

 Avaya Experience Platform™ Digital provides the Chat SDK which allows your client application to access the built-in chat capabilities.
 The Chat SDK is a JavaScript library that provides a collection of methods, objects and events using which you can easily build or integrate as a chat client for your websites and enable it with Avaya Experience Platform™ Digital Chat.

+### :warning: Disclaimer

-    :warning: Installing, downloading, copying or using this SDK is subject to terms and conditions available in the LICENSE file
+    Installing, downloading, copying or using this SDK is subject to terms and conditions available in the LICENSE file

 ### Key Resources